fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/vscode-extension/README.md

 VSCode extension for Acceptance Test-Driven Development test scriptor aka ATDD.TestScriptor V2 as follow up on [ATDD.TestScriptor](https://github.com/fluxxus-nl/ATDD.TestScriptor).

-The Acceptance Test-Driven Development test scriptor allows the user to define in a managed matter ATDD test scenarios and convert it into an AL code structure to facilate fast test code development.
+The Acceptance Test-Driven Development test scriptor allows the user to define in a managed matter ATDD test scenarios and convert them into an AL code structure to facilate fast test code development.

+## ATDD Tags
 The ATDD pattern is defined by so called tags:

 *	**FEATURE**: defines what feature(s) the test or collection of test cases is testing
-*	**SCENARIO**: defines for a single test the scenario being teste
+*	**SCENARIO**: defines for a single test the scenario being tested
 *	**GIVEN**: defines what data setup is needed; a test case can have **multiple** GIVEN tags when data setup is more complex
 *	**WHEN**: defines the action under test; each test case should have **only one** WHEN tag
 *	**THEN**: defines the result of the action, or more specifically the verification of the result; if multiple results apply, **multiple** THEN tags will be needed

 ## Features
 At this point in time *ATDD.TestScriptor for AL* allows you to:

 - **abstract** ATDD definitions from AL test codeunits
 - **create** ATDD definitions in AL test codeunits
 - **remove** ATDD definitions from AL test codeunits